Smart Publications

 Nutritional Magic For Anxiety, Depression, And Stress!

-Modern medical science has found that low serotonin levels (the brain chemical influenced by drugs like Prozac®) can lead to a huge variety of symptoms and complaints.
+Modern medical science has found that low serotonin levels (the brain chemical influenced by drugs like Prozac®) can lead to a huge variety of symptoms and complaints including anxiety.

 That's the bad news.